Ebrahim-Saied/Ebrahim-Saied/README.md

 ## 🎯 Current Focus

 - 🔭 Building innovative web applications
-- 🌱 Expanding skills in emerging technologies
+- 🌱 Expanding IT & networking expertise
 - 👯 Looking to collaborate on open-source projects
 - ⚡ Always ready for new challenges and opportunities